Sketchplanations

 • Publication of proposed areas of habitat to be protected for endangered species meant land developers responded by building in those areas before the land was protected.

 People are smart.
 Incentives work—in the sense that you tend to get what you incentivise.
 So be careful what you are incentivising.
+As Charlie Munger said: "Show me the incentive, and I'll show you the outcome."

 Also see: